Newsletter No. 25 – Social Law – September 2015

 - Journalists

-- Calculation of severance pay
+- Calculating severance pay

 Legislative and regulatory news

-Employer representativeness
+Employer representation

 - respect for republican values;